Helping Secure Your Lawful Permanent Residency

 Green Card for Victims of Abuse

-Immediate relatives of United States Citizens, or Residents, who have suffered from abuse may be eligible to apply for a green card in the United States through a self-petition program known as VAWA.
+Immediate relatives of United States Citizens or Residents who have suffered from abuse may be eligible to apply for a green card in the United States through a self-petition program known as VAWA.

 Green Card Through Other Categories